progressive-amber/vue-recipe/README.md

 # Amber with Vue.js

-The goal of the Amber with Vue.js recipe is to quickly provide a full stack solution that takes full advantages of the best parts of development using a frontend framework (in the way it was designed to be used), with a powerful backend API.

 The goal of the **Amber with Vue.js** recipe is to quickly provide a full stack solution that takes full advantages of the best parts of development using a frontend framework (in the way it was designed to be used), with a powerful backend API.

 The intention is to break away from the traditional Rails-y MVC model, without requiring developers to write completely separate frontend/backend codebases.